postgres-ai/docs/docs/database-lab/config-reference.md

 - `dockerImage` (string, optional) - specifies the Docker image containing the promotion-compatible PostgreSQL instance.
 - `sysctls` (key-value, optional) - allows configuring namespaced kernel parameters (sysctls) of Docker container for a promotion stage of taking a snapshot.
 See supported parameters: https://docs.docker.com/engine/reference/commandline/run/#configure-namespaced-kernel-parameters-sysctls-at-runtime
 - `preprocessingScript` (string, optional) - path on the host machine to a pre-precessing script.
 - `configs` (key-value, optional) - applies PostgreSQL configuration parameters to snapshot.
+These parameters are inherited by all clones.
+See also: [How to configure PostgreSQL used by Database Lab Engine](/docs/guides/administration/postgresql-configuration).
 - `scheduler` (key-value, required) - contains tasks which run on a schedule.
    - `snapshot` (key-value, optional) - defines rules to create a new snapshot on a schedule.
       - `timetable` (string, required) - defines a timetable in crontab format: https://en.wikipedia.org/wiki/Cron#Overview